 Increasing productivity in the workplace is slowly but surely becoming every manager’s goal these days.
 Productive employees are in demand.
 And what’s not to love?
 Such workers finish projects more efficiently, which in turn brings in more money.

-With that in mind, we’ve compiled a list of seven broad considerations and adjustments you can make in order to get to the bottom of the age-old question of how to increase productivity:
+With that in mind, we’ve compiled a list of productivity tips for working from home based on nine broad considerations and adjustments you can make in order to get to the bottom of the age-old question of how to increase output:

 - Organize the workload